 Background and future potential

 The idea to provide rewards for positive impact to high-impact enterprises who seek to raise growth capital took shape in 2016 with the introduction of Social Impact Incentives (SIINC).
 SIINC was implemented for the first time by Roots of impact in Latin America, in partnership with the Swiss Agency for Development & Cooperation (SDC) and the Inter-American Development Bank (IDB).
-Since then, the model has established itself in various programs across the globe and is on its way to become a standard tool for effective blended finance that places impact at the core.
+Since then, the model has established itself in various programs across the globe and is on its way to becoming a standard tool for effective blended finance that places impact at the core.

 In 2018, Roots of Impact together with the Boston Consulting Group (BCG) defined the term and practice of Impact-Linked Finance as the next logical step in the evolution of SIINC.
 The number and scope of Impact-Linked Finance transactions and programs is increasing exponentially.
 The Impact Linked Finance Fund established by Roots of Impact and iGravity is serving as an important milestone to introduce the next evolutionary step for more effective impact finance.